dssg/hitchhikers-guide/sources/curriculum/0_before_you_start/TechnicalWorkflowAndBestPractices.md

 ## 4. Other Workflow Considerations

-1. When should you use Jupyter notebooks, versus when you should use .py files to write code
+1. When should you use Jupyter lab, versus when you should use .py files to write code
 2. When to use `psql` versus DBeaver
 3. When to use SQL versus when to use Python and/or Pandas